Frankjunyulin/Linkedin-Spider/README.md

-# LinkedinMemberSpider
+# Linkedin-Spider

-LinedinMemberSpider is strong linkedin spider written in Python3.
+Linkedin-Spider is strong linkedin spider written in Python3.
 It scrapes all the details in public information according to the name you input.

 ## Running Environment (what you need to install before running):
  * selenium</br>